 20. Bayethe Tented Lodge

-Situated in the award-winning, malaria-free Shamwari Private Game Reserve, Bayethe Tented Lodge offers the ultimate in luxury accommodation in this Garden Route region.
+Situated in the award-winning, malaria-free Shamwari Private Game Reserve, Bayethe Tented Lodge offers the ultimate in affordable luxury accommodation in the Garden Route region.
 Being home to five of South Africa’s seven ecological biomes, guests can expect to see an extraordinarily diverse range of plants and animals, which includes the Big 5.
 When not out on game drives with your personal ranger, sit back and relax on the lodge’s viewing deck and enjoy the sights of the wildlife as they drink at the nearby watering hole, or book a rejuvenating beauty treatment or massage at the Bayethe Bush Spa.

 - Reliable sightings of the Big 5 & other plains game

 - Easy to combine with a beach stay on the coast

 - Visit the coastal city of Durban & enjoy all that it has to offer